stephanelsmith/micro-aprs/README.md

 ## :iphone: Termux (Android) based APRS Beacon

 * One goal is use a cell phone to generate beacon audio samples that can then be passed two a handy radio.
 This is accomplished using [Termux](https://termux.dev/en/), a rad feature packed terminal for phones.
 You will need to install it from F-Droid and install Termux-Api, which allows for fetching the GPS points.
 In termux, you can install python3, pypy3, sox, screen and any other goodies that suit your fancy.
 * Modulate and play APRS becaons messages.
-You will need
+You will need:
   * Type-C to audio cable connected to the mic of your radio
   * Vox activated as we don't have PTT control
   * For my radio, I needed to AC couple the the mic pin like so.
 I used 10uF.